 USACE conducted a public outreach campaign during the EE/CA and RI projects; therefore, the time required to implement Alternative 2 would be minimal.
 Alternatives 3, 4, and 5 would require extensive planning, and work plans would be required before implementation of the work.
 Work plan development and approval is estimated to require approximately one year to complete.
-The duration for Alternative 4 is dependent on accessible acreage, vegetation, and anomaly density.
-The estimated duration of fieldwork associated with Alternative 4 for MRS-05 is 40 months.
+The estimated durations of fieldwork associated with Alternative 4 for MRS-06 is 27 months.
+The duration for Alternative 4 is dependent on accessible acreage, vegetation and anomaly density.
 Estimated durations are based on using two, three-person teams.
 That estimate could be reduced by adding additional teams and conducting brush clearing concurrently.